 When it comes to figuring out why we have loose skin, blemishes, liver spots, and other skin problems, we have to dive below the surface and assess what’s going on underneath the epidermis.

 The health of your liver plays a huge role in the health of your skin.
 The more toxic your liver is, the more likely you are to develop wrinkles and other skin problems that are typically associated with aging.
 Many people’s livers are burdened with toxins, and often people enter the world with toxins already built up in this organ from plastics, petrol oil, DDT, toxic heavy metals and other toxins that are passed onto us from our forefathers.
-I discuss this unknown truth and many others in my books Medical Medium and Life-Changing Foods, and also in my book Thyroid Healing.
+I discuss this unknown truth and many others in my books Medical Medium, Life-Changing Foods, and Liver Rescue and also in my book Thyroid Healing.
 Cleaning out the toxins from your toxin-saturated liver is an essential part of addressing skin issues.

 Many things are happening inside your liver.
 The tremendous amount of blood that floods into the liver not only contains oxygen and nutrients, but also has toxins that the liver must filter out.
 Once the liver cleanses and processes the blood, it then sends that blood to various areas of the body.
 If the liver directs blood that contains unfavorable material to the skin you may find that liver spots, wrinkles, flabby skin or other issues develop.
 Some people inherit incredibly toxic livers and as a result are forced to deal with major skin, hair, and nail issues, sometimes from early in life.
 Fortunately, regardless of your toxin load, there are measures you can take to clean up your liver and heal your skin!